TorNiklas/com.HomeControlSocket/README.md

 ### Release Notes

+#### 1.2.1
+- Fixed the "Temperature is above value" card not working

 #### 1.2.0
 - Temperature polling is now every three seconds (up from never)
 - Added condition: Temperature is above value